PeterLuschny/table/README.md

 # Installation

+* If you want to use the package only in one project just copy the file "Tables.py" (only this file!) into the root directory of your project.

-Following an advice from [stackoverflow](https://stackoverflow.com/a/16196400) query the Python user directory in your shell:
+* If you want to install it globaly into your Python environment do this: Following the advice from [stackoverflow](https://stackoverflow.com/a/16196400) query the Python user directory in your shell:

       python -m site --user-site

-If the returned directory does not exist create it with:
+  If the returned directory does not yet exist create it with:

       mkdir -p "the answer from the query"

   On Windows this creates the directory:

       C:\Users\UserName\AppData\Roaming\Python\Python312\site-packages

-Put the file Tables.py (only this file!) there.
+  Then move the file Tables.py (only this file!) to this directory.

+* If you want to contribute to the development fork it on GitHub.

-# Examples
+# Example use

 Next test the installation.